thebearingedge/php-app/README.md

 # php-app

-An simple full stack application with a PHP JSON back end.
+A simple full stack application with a PHP JSON back end.

 ### Live Deployment